xullnn/ls_pull_over_push/225/answers.md

 }
 ```

-- although the step `// var name = 'Steve'` is not explicitly written out, there is a implicit step like this.
+- although the step `// var name = 'Steve'` is not explicitly written out, there is an implicit step like this.
   - when defining a function with some parameters, the names of the parameters will be declared as function scope variables then initialized with the passed in arguments respectively.
 - in this case, `name` becomes the function scope variable which is referenced by the closure of `makeHello`
 - further more, `makeHello` returns a function which include the `name` variable inside the closure.
 So after `makeHello` returned, the closure have to persist with the returned function, so the `name` is still accessible.